LazaUK/AOAI-ProtectedStorage-SDKv1/README.md

     return blob_service_client
 ```

-## Step 2: Downloading hosted image and converting it into Base64
+## Step 2: Downloading source image and converting it into Base64
 Here, we'll download the target blob and convert it to Base64 format, which Azure OpenAI models like GPT-4o can process natively.:
 ``` Python
 def get_blob_to_base64(blob_service_client: BlobServiceClient, container_name, blob_name):